Highly Skilled Emergency Care

 Emergency intervention for heart attacks is coordinated with cardiologists, radiologists and cardiothoracic surgeons.
 Manatee Memorial has been reported to have one of the country's lowest mortality rates for heart attacks, and the physicians are known for their success in this area.

 With fast, team-based stroke services, the Stroke and Cerebrovascular Center at Manatee Memorial offers a rapid-response Stroke Alert Team in the ECC to evaluate and treat all stroke emergencies, 24 hours a day, seven days a week.

-Awarded Advanced Primary Stroke Center of Excellence by the Joint Commission each year since 2006, and the Get With the Guidelines® - Stroke Gold Plus Quality Achievement Award by the American Heart Association/American Stroke Association 10 years in a row, our team-based approach allows for streamlined treatment and services.
+Awarded Advanced Primary Stroke Center of Excellence by the Joint Commission each year since 2006, and the Get With the Guidelines® - Stroke Gold Plus Quality Achievement Award by the American Heart Association/American Stroke Association 10 years in a row, our team-based approach enables streamlined treatment and services.
 Recent clinical studies have shown that a team approach improves patient outcomes.

 Visit the Stroke and Cerebrovascular Center for more information about the stroke services provided at Manatee Memorial Hospital.

 The hospital coordinates care between the ECC and the Pediatric Center to treat children who need emergency care.
 The ECC is staffed with a skilled medical team that includes pediatric physicians called hospitalists during peak hours.
 These physicians can speak directly to your pediatrician on your child's condition and needs.
 If your child needs to be admitted to the Pediatric Center, the hospitalist, your pediatrician and nursing staff will work together to make the transition smooth from the ECC.